VARUNPA123/EXP.NO.9-Simulation-of-Pulse-Code-Modulation/README.md

 9.Simulation of PCM

 # AIM
-To simulate Pulse Code Modulation
+To simulate Pulse Code Modulation which converts an analog input signal into digital data by sampling, quantizing and encoding.
 # SOFTWARE REQUIRED
 Google Colab